High precision measurements of the proton elastic electromagnetic form factors and their ratio at $Q^2$ = 0.50, 2.64, 3.20, and 4.10 GeV$^2$: Beamline Instrumentation

 \section{Beamline Instrumentation}

-During the run of the E01-001 experiment, the Continuous Electron Beam Accelerator Facility of the Thomas Jefferson National Accelerator Facility provided an unpolarized electron beam in the range of $1.912< E_b < 4.702$~GeV with beam currents up to 70 $\micro$A. Details of the beamline instrumentation are provided in the following sections.
+For experiment E01-001, the Continuous Electron Beam Accelerator Facility of the Thomas Jefferson National Accelerator Facility provided an unpolarized electron beam in the range of $1.912< E_b < 4.702$~GeV with beam currents up to 70 $\micro$A. Details of the beamline instrumentation are provided in the following sections.